vsrinivas/fuchsia/core_libraries.md

 doesn't meet our requirements (e.g., `std::shared_ptr` is twice as large as `fxl::RefPtr`).

-# Magenta Template Libary (MTL)
+# FSL

-MTL is a Magenta-specific library containing high-level C++ concepts for working with the Magenta system calls.
-For example, MTL provides an `mtl::MessageLoop` abstraction on top of Magenta's underlying waiting primitives.
-MTL also contains helpers for working with Magenta primitives asynchronously that build upon `mtl::MessageLoop` (e.g., for draining a socket asynchronously).
+FSL is a Magenta-specific library containing high-level C++ concepts for working with the Magenta system calls.
+For example, FSL provides an `fsl::MessageLoop` abstraction on top of Magenta's underlying waiting primitives.
+FSL also contains helpers for working with Magenta primitives asynchronously that build upon `fsl::MessageLoop` (e.g., for draining a socket asynchronously).

-MTL depends on FXL and implements some interfaces defined in FXL, such as `fxl::TaskRunner`.
-MTL also depends on `libfidl` and implements FIDL's asynchronous waiter mechanism using `mtl::MessageLoop`.
+FSL depends on FXL and implements some interfaces defined in FXL, such as `fxl::TaskRunner`.
+FSL also depends on `libfidl` and implements FIDL's asynchronous waiter mechanism using `fsl::MessageLoop`.